sirinsidiator/ESO-Taneth/README.md

 -->

 Taneth is a test framework for Elder Scrolls Online addons, inspired by [Mocha](https://mochajs.org/) and [busted](https://lunarmodules.github.io/busted/).
 It can be used both inside the game and outside with the help of [ESOLua](https://github.com/sirinsidiator/ESOLua).
+You can find the [latest release](https://www.esoui.com/downloads/info3584-Taneth-TestingFramwork.html) on ESOUI.

 Test suites follow the same structure as Mocha and busted, with the exception that they have to be wrapped into a call to Taneth.
 A simple test file could look like this:
 ```lua